joshuahamsa/discord-activities/ActivityDocs/Building Your First Activity in Discord.md

 `;
 ```

-**Time to leave your browser behind**

 ### Step 3 Checkpoint

-By the end of Step 3, make sure you have:
-- Installed the Embedded App SDK to your project
+- Embedded App SDK installed
-- Imported the SDK in your project's `client/main.js` file
+- SDK imported and initialized in `client/main.js`

+---

-## Step 4: Running your app in Discord
+## Step 4: Running Your App in Discord

-Let's ensure everything is wired up correctly, enable activities via the dev portal, and then run the Activity in Discord.
+Let’s enable Activities and run your Activity inside Discord.

-### Run your app
+### Run Your App

-First, we'll restart the sample app.
-Open a terminal window and navigate to your project directory's client folder, then start the client-side app:

 ```bash
 cd client
 npm run dev
 ```

-Your app should start and you should see output similar to the following:
+You should see output similar to:

 ```
 VITE v5.0.12 ready in 100 ms